bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: Not defined

-## removeAllElementPropertySetDeprecated
+## removeAllElementPropertySet

-> removeAllElementPropertySetDeprecated(cloudPk, elementUuid, ifcPk, projectPk)
+> removeAllElementPropertySet(cloudPk, elementUuid, modelPk, projectPk)

 Remove all property sets from element